struz/LoL-Ability-Timers/README.md

 Once the DLL is injected, it hooks into some DirectX calls in order to draw text to the screen.
 Showing the scoreboard in game will also show each champions current cooldowns (although the interface isn't very good looking).

+## Usage instructions
+Build the solution (two projects) and run LoLHook.exe after League of Legends has entered the loading screen.
+Once in game you should then be able to hold tab (or whatever other keybind is used for your scoreboard) and see the ability timers for every champion in the game.
+To remove this functionality you must restart the program, there are no inbuilt unhook / exit methods.

 ## Goals
 + Learn to reverse engineer
     + Learn x86 ASM